ImMrMeseeks/64DoomRPG/README.md

 	-file->save as into filesystem directory
 5. run Buildrom batch file

+Compile:
+During development a simple batch file was developed to compile the ROM, however this will not be provided with this repository instead a normal makefile has been provided.
-If you want to compile the source code this was created using make from mingw with cygwin.
-I have made the entire ROM using a batch file but will include a normal makefile.
+If you want to compile the source code this was created using make from mips64-elf from mingw within cygwin.
 No contributions will be taken for this repository, but please take a copy source code and make a better version than what has been produced.

 Credit and special thanks: